ClojureBridge/board/checklist_for_new_board.md

 When a new member joins the board, she or he should have accesses or privileges listed below

+#### Google Calendar
+- send invitation to the email for our monthly meeting on Google Hangout

 #### README.md of this repository
 - add a name with github id to README.md in this repository